Serious Sam Advance: Development and release

 Serious Sam Advance was developed by Climax Group through Climax London, its handheld-focused studio composed of former developers from the defunct company Crawfish Interactive.
 The team employed a game engine utilising ray casting to simulate 3D computer graphics on the Game Boy Advance, a technique Crawfish Interactive had pioneered for the platform.
 Global Star Software, the budget-range publishing label of Take-Two Interactive, announced Serious Sam Advance for the Game Boy Advance in January 2004, alongside Serious Sam: Next Encounter for the GameCube and PlayStation 2.
 The company released both games in North America on 14 April 2004.
-A European release followed on 30 April 2004.
+A European release followed on 30 April.

 Reception

 Serious Sam Advance received "mixed or average reviews", according to the review aggregator website Metacritic, which calculated a weighted average rating of 51/100 based on nine critic reviews.
 Craig Harris of IGN and Frank Provo of GameSpot observed that the game often had a low frame rate, which Harris determined caused Serious Sam Advance to be overly difficult.
 Jes Bickham, writing in NGC Magazine, commented that, due to the frame rate issues, the game was "slow and jittery, and ultimately workmanlike and tedious".

 Provo lauded Serious Sam Advances weapons, range of enemies, and level design.
 He stated that the music was "forgettable", while the sound effects for weapons and monsters were in good synchronicity with the gameplay.
-Provo considered the graphics superior to other games on Game Boy Advance, while Bob McTague (Pocket Games) described them as a "pixelated disaster".
+Provo considered the graphics superior to other games on the Game Boy Advance, while Bob McTague (Pocket Games) described them as a "pixelated disaster".

-Harris, Bickham and McTague criticised the controls, of whom Harris and McTague felt they were too imprecise.
+Harris, Bickham, and McTague criticised the controls, with Harris and McTague feeling they were too imprecise.
 Provo believed the game was too short, caused by a scarcity of levels.
-McTague noted that Serious Sam Advance was faithful to the design of the original Serious Sam games, although Harris and Provo deemed the Game Boy Advance as unfit for any first-person shooter.
+McTague noted that Serious Sam Advance was faithful to the design of the original Serious Sam games, although Harris and Provo deemed the Game Boy Advance unfit for any first-person shooter.